-The difference between ristretto and espresso is the amount of water pressed through the coffee grounds to produce the shot.
+The difference between ristretto vs espresso is the amount of water pressed through the coffee grounds to produce the shot.
 Ristretto uses half to three-quarters the amount of water, making it “shorter” than espresso.
 A ristretto is made with a more finely ground coffee and is said to taste sweeter than espresso.

 What is the difference between a ristretto and a lungo?

 The difference between a ristretto and a lungo is the water used.
 Ristretto is made with half the amount of water used for espresso, whereas lungo is made with double water.
 Because the ristretto is extracted with less water, it often has lighter tasting notes, such as fruit and sweetness.
 A lungo will have deeper flavors, like chocolate, nuts, and caramel.